dortania/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 * Note: A 32GB drive is recommended, later versions of Sonoma and Sequoia cannot fit installer and patches to a 16GB disk.
 16GB drive may work for older versions.

+**Important**: If you're planning to install macOS on other system, it is recommended to choose the Mac model in Settings before proceeding, so that autopatching works correctly later on.

 ## Downloading the installer

 To start off, you'll want to grab the app: